Dr. Gabel strives to seek holistic solutions for hair loss patients, and incorporates both surgical and non-surgical treatment plans into his

 The second group had men aged 18 to 50, who had used finasteride for hair loss but did not show sexual symptoms after discontinuation.
 The third group consisted of men aged 18 to 50 years, who had never used finasteride nor had any sexual symptoms.

-The research data leads to the conclusion that of the men who had previously used finasteride and who later reported having sexual dysfunction could not assign their symptoms to androgen deficiency.
+The research data leads to the conclusion that the men who had previously used finasteride and who later reported having sexual dysfunction could not assign their symptoms to androgen deficiency.

 Finasteride and Depression